Minam River Wildlife Area visitor guide

 Hiking and wildlife watching

-Other watchable wildlife includes Rocky Mountain elk, mule deer, while-tailed deer, coyotes, bobcats and a variety of small mammals.
-Cougar and black bear also live on the wildlife area.
+Depending on the season, visitors can see eagles, owls and hawks year-round along with a variety of songbirds, and upland game birds like grouse, turkey, and quail.
+Other watchable wildlife includes Rocky Mountain elk, mule deer, white-tailed deer, coyotes, bobcats and a variety of small mammals.
+Cougars, wolves, and black bears are also present on the wildlife area.

 Hunting and trapping

-The Minam River Wildlife Area is open for early season hunting before Dec.
-1. The part of the wildlife area west of the Minam River is in the Catherine Creek Wildlife Management Unit.
+The Minam River Wildlife Area is open for hunting and trapping from April 1 through Nov.
+30. The part of the wildlife area west of the Minam River is in the Catherine Creek Wildlife Management Unit.
 The remainder of the wildlife area east of the Minam River is in the Minam Wildlife Management Unit.

 Hunters can pursue big game (deer, elk, bear, cougar), upland game birds (grouse, California quail, mourning doves, turkey) and waterfowl (ducks and geese).
 Furbearers and unprotected mammals such as coyotes, bobcats, raccoons, badgers, yellow-bellied marmots, snowshoe hares, Belding’s and Columbian ground squirrels are common in the area.
-Visitors are encouraged to consult hunting and trapping regulations for season dates and restrictions.
+Visitors are encouraged to consult big game, game bird, and trapping/furbearer regulations for season dates and restrictions.

 Fishing